a.private_access: Private Access Settings¶

 - Parameters:

-private_access_settings_id – str Databricks Account API private access settings ID.
+private_access_settings_id – str Databricks private access settings ID.

-private_access_settings_name – str The human-readable name of the private access settings object.
+PrivateAccessSettingsProperties of the new private access settings object.